 It is much easier for records to be maintained throughout a property’s ownership than for a person with little knowledge of relevant details to attempt to reconstruct this information some decades later following the death of the owner.
 Do you know what insurance company your parents insured their home with 20 years ago?
 Or how much they paid to have the property painted or repaired?

 And if that wasn’t reason enough to keep records, people who fail to do so are potentially leaving themselves open to penalties under the law.
-Record keeping offences under subsections 121-20(6) and 121-25(2A) are offences of strict liability which means it doesn’t matter whether they meant to break the rules or even knew that they were doing so.
+Record keeping offences under subsections 121-20(6) and 121-25(2A) of the ITAA 1997 are offences of strict liability which means it doesn’t matter whether they meant to break the rules or even knew that they were doing so.

 The type of records that should be kept!